davetron5000/ruby-style/README.md

   males = Customer.find_all_by_gender("M")
   minors = Customer.where('age < ?',18)
 end

+# Here we a very long method that, even though it should be refactored,
+# isn't, so we use a more verbose variable name to keep things clear 50 lines in.
+def other_routine
+  # tons of code
+  male_customers = Customer.find_all_by_gender("M")
+  minor_customers = Customer.where('age < ?',18)
+  # tons more code
+end
 ```

 #### For procs and lambdas, use a verb as opposed to `proc` or something